16 Oct 2020

 - Concepts of Measurement Uncertainty

-- Uncertainty on cut-off diagnoses such as Diabetes mellitus
+- Impact of Measurement Uncertainty on cut-off diagnoses such as Diabetes mellitus

 - Contributing factors to Measurement Uncertainty

 Who Should Attend: